SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 ## Exercise 2.4 Load Data into your SAP HANA Cloud Application's Database Tables

-1. In the Getting Started wizard, select **Load Data into your SAP HANA Cloud Application's Database Tables**.
+1. In the guided development tool, select **Load Data into your SAP HANA Cloud Application's Database Tables**.

 2. Complete all the steps to load data into the two previously created tables and to view the deployed data in the SAP HANA database explorer.